 Sometimes symptoms one may find in someone who suffers from cracked tooth syndrome would be seen in cases with tooth decay too, so differentiating the pain caused by tooth decay and the pain due to cracked tooth syndrome is very difficult.

-What would be helpful in this regard is that the pain caused by cracked tooth syndrome is not a constant pain.
-Actually, the pain caused by cracked tooth syndrome usually lasts for a few minutes and then subsides again.
+What is helpful, is that the pain caused by cracked tooth syndrome is not a constant pain.
+Moreover, the pain caused by cracked tooth syndrome often lasts for a few minutes and then subsides again.
 In contrast, tooth decay pain is constant and rarely subsides.
-The reason for this difference rooted in the general nature of these two types of pain.
+The reason for this difference is rooted in the general nature of these two types of pain.
 As you may guess, decay causes much more damage to teeth, so naturally it brings about more and more intense pain.

 A teeth with a big crack